-31 JSP, D2:218 records an unpublished revelation, the Lord commanded Joseph to "omit the translation for the present time."
-32 For example, using the longer method, Matthew had 633 verses changed, Mark 427, and Luke 687, for an average of twenty-six changes per chapter.
-John had only 212 changes (split with the longer method in chapters 1-5 and the shorter method in the rest, giving an average of ten changes per chapter), and the rest of the New Testament averaged only three changes per chapter heaven, paradise, happiness, and beasts.
-Later, however, Joseph taught that these particular beasts were real creatures: "The four beasts were four of the most noble animals that had filled the measure of their creation, and had been saved from other worlds, because they were perfect: they were like angels in their sphere.
-We are not told where they came from, and I do not know; but they were seen and heard by John praising and glorifying God."34
+2-3 the four beasts.
+See Revelation 4:6-8.
+The answer explains that these are "figurative expressions" to represent heaven, paradise, happiness, and beasts.
+Later, however, Joseph taught that these particular beasts were real creatures: "The four beasts were four of the most noble animals that had filled the measure of their creation, and had been saved from other worlds, because they were perfect; they were like angels in their sphere; we are not told where they came from, and I do not know; but they were seen and heard by John, praising and glorifying God."35